 You can set the precise size and position of the component.
-CTRL-click (or right-click) on the component with the Edit tool.
+Right-click on the component with the Edit tool.
 You will see a context menu.
 Select the Properties command in this menu and you will see the Component Properties dialog box: